nyu-ossd-s20/hkajs-weekly/about.md

 permalink: /about/
 ---

 Hi!
-I am Anthony, I like coding.
+I'm Anthony, I like coding.

 ### More Information

-I am ok at Java, Python, C, and not much else.
+In terms of programmming I'm ok at Java, Python, C.